-No paved roads can take you to this isolated town in Manitoba, but at least 8,000 visitors a year come for close encounters with the Great North’s polar bear kings.
+No paved roads can take you to this isolated town in Manitoba, but at least 8,000 visitors a year come for close encounters with polar bears.
 If your wallet is bulky and your time is short, just fly in, take a tundra buggy tour, and jet back out.
-But that bucket list grab-and-go takes from the spirit of this journey to the seeming edge of the world.
-Instead, save some money and do like the locals by grabbing the train.
+But that bucket list grab-and-go takes from the spirit of this journey.
+Instead, save some money and grab the train.

 At a third of the cost of a flight, VIA Rail Canada takes you from Winnipeg to Churchill in just under 48 hours.
 There is room to roam and stretch in the economy car, but if spending two nights in a semi-reclined position doesn’t sound appealing, go for the Sleeper Plus cars.
 The extra fee gets you a private bed and washroom, a shared shower, and inclusive dining car meals.
 When the panoramic dome car is in season, only Sleeper Plus passengers get those views.

 Riding this route gives you a sense of place as you pass through the boreal forests and remote lakes on your way to where the tundra takes over.
 It also gives you a sense of how crucial the rail line is for the people and economy of Churchill.
 When flooding washed the rail line out in May of 2017, the area suffered for 18 months in isolation.
 After long-held fear that the rail line would close permanently, the relief of the region at the train’s first run was palpable.